-1) Test basis "Competence for duty" (CO).s During evaluation of a Soldier, the appropriate command authority may direct urinalysis to determine the Soldier's competence for duty or need for counseling, rehabilitation, or medical treatment when there is reason to question the Soldier's CO based on aberrant, bizarre, or uncharacteristic behavior, breaches of discipline, and other similar behavior.
+- 1) Test basis "Competence for duty" (CO).s During evaluation of a Soldier, the appropriate command authority may direct urinalysis to determine the Soldier's competence for duty or need for counseling, rehabilitation, or medical treatment when there is reason to question the Soldier's CO based on aberrant, bizarre, or uncharacteristic behavior, breaches of discipline, and other similar behavior.
 This test may be based on less than PO.
-Recommend commander contact SJA to advise if there is enough evidence to establish PO.

-2) The ASAP does not require a signed endorsement by the SJA to have the CO specimens tested at the FTDTL.
+Recommend commander contact SJA before testing under PO.. - 2) The ASAP does not require a signed endorsement by the SJA to have the CO specimens tested at the FTDTL.